isabella232/net-two-factor-auth/part4-authenticator-app.md

     return RedirectToAction("Index", "Manage");
 }
 ```
-This will set the sinchauth to be true, and add the key that the phone later will get.
+This will set the SinchAuth to be true.
+Add the key that the phone will get later.
-Change **DisableTwoFactorAuthentication** action to below
+Change **DisableTwoFactorAuthentication** action to below:

 ```csharp
 [HttpPost]